s3664099/TV-Box/ReadMe.md

 Finally, many of these websites use passwords, and the kiosk mode, as far as I have discovered, will not accept third party password managers.
 To be able to launch the websites you will need to save your passwords using the browser's password manager.
 When you launch the webpage using the kiosk mode, the browser will then be able to access your password.

-To exit the JFrame without clicking the power off button (which shuts down the computer) press escape.
+To exit the JFrame without clicking the power off button (which shuts down the computer) press ctrl while clicking on that same button.

 ##Code
 **MainFrame**